cosmos/ibc/spec/ics-15-cosmos-signed-messages/README.md

 <code>verify<sub>pk</sub>(x, H) → true|false</code> which provide digital
 signatures over a set of bytes and verification of signatures respectively.

+Tendermint has a well established protocol for signing messages using a canonical JSON representation as defined [here](https://github.com/tendermint/tendermint/blob/master/types/canonical.go).
+With the given canonical JSON structure, the specification requires that they include the meta fields `@chain_id` and `@type`, both of which are strings.
+These meta fields are **reserved** and **must** be included.
+In addition, the fields must be ordered in lexicographically ascending order.

+For the purposes of signing Cosmos messages, the `@chain_id` field must correspond to the Cosmos chain identifier.
+The user-agent should **refuse** signing if the `@chain_id` field does not match the currently active chain!
+The `@type` field corresponds to the type of structure the user will be signing in an application.

+Finally, the JSON representation must also include a `data` field whose value is specific to the application and where the type corresponds to the value defined by `@type`.

 ### Backwards Compatibility

 (discussion of compatibility or lack thereof with previous standards)